Christian Arroyo Player Props: Red Sox vs. Rockies

-Christian Arroyo -- with a slugging percentage of .677 in his past 10 games, including seven extra-base hits -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Chase Anderson on the hill, on June 13 at 7:10 PM ET.
+Christian Arroyo -- with a slugging percentage of .563 in his past 10 games, including six extra-base hits -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Austin Gomber on the hill, on June 14 at 7:10 PM ET.

-He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Rockies.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Rockies.

 Christian Arroyo Game Info & Props vs. the Rockies